 This Agreement is effective on the date first above written.

-IN WITNESS WHEREOF, and intending to be legally bound, the Parties hereto have caused this Agreement to be executed as to the date first set forth above.
+IN WITNESS WHEREOF, and intending to be legally bound, the Parties hereto have caused this Agreement to be executed as of the date first set forth above.

 Siemens Westinghouse Enron North America Corp.